cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 end
 ```

-If you've not already added ActiveStorage to your app, you'll see the required
+If you've not already added Active Storage to your app, you'll see the required
-migrations for ActiveStorage as well.
+migrations for Active Storage as well.

 The other file that was created is our `ApplicationMailbox`.
 You can think of
 the `ApplicationMailbox` as the Post Office for your inbound emails.
 Mail is delivered, sorted then delivered to the correct mailbox.